stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. If STAKATER is not immediately able to remove such defect and the usability of the Services is significantly reduced or compromised, both parties shall agree for a period to remove the defects.
 If Stakater is still not able to make the defects good and as per agreed standard, the Customer can withdraw from the services Agreement.

-1. Liability and Indemnification
+1. **Liability and Indemnification**

     1. STAKATER is liable to the Customer for damages caused intentionally or by its gross negligence.
 The liability of STAKATER for damages caused negligently but unknowingly, or damage caused by auxiliary persons is excluded, as far as legally permissible.

     1. The Customer is responsible for the legally and contractually compliant use of the Services he has obtained.
 STAKATER is not liable for damages resulting from use in violation of the law or the Agreement, and the Customer is liable for all damages incurred by STAKATER as a result.
-The Customer shall indemnify STAKATER for all damages resulting from breach of Agreement or rights, including third-party claims and any legal and attorney’s fees.
+The Customer shall indemnify STAKATER for all damages resulting from breach of Agreement or rights, including third-party claims and any legal and attorney's fees.

     1. STAKATER is not liable for service delays or disruptions and damages that arise due to events that are not the responsibility of STAKATER or that make the performance significantly more difficult or impossible and that cannot be avoided, such as natural disasters of any kind, pandemics, riots, blockade, fire, civil war, embargo, earthquakes, hostage taking, war, revolution, sabotage, strikes, terrorism, traffic accidents or production disruptions, such as the failure of communication networks and gateways of other operators.

-1. Confidentiality
+1. **Confidentiality**

     1. STAKATER undertakes to treat Customer data with care.
 Customer gives STAKATER its consent that its data may be used for the fulfilment of contractual obligations and may be used in anonymous form to improve the services and products of STAKATER.